Sarosim/CUBE-Rota/README.md

  - deliver cost savings by eliminating overstaffing
  - improve outcome by making sure proper knowledge is always present
  - save time for managers planning their rota and preparing their staff schedule
- - streamline communications of schedules and minimize misinformation, miscummunication and misunderstandings
+ - streamline communications of schedules and minimize misinformation, miscommunication and misunderstandings
  - reduce administration costs and time spent on payroll and time & attendance reporting
  - evaluate, follow up and further optimize efficiency
  - provide benchmarking